-Step 1- Define Reality
+Step 1: Define Reality

-Any organization interested in attaining safety performance excellence needs to first understand where it stands and what needs to be addressed.
+Any organization interested in attaining safety excellence needs to first understand where it stands and what needs to be addressed.
 This can be done using two primary methods including:

-- Safety Climate Survey conducted by an external 3rd party - On-site Current State Assessment conducted by an external 3rd party
+- Safety climate survey conducted by an external 3^{rd} party - On-site current state assessment conducted by an external 3^{rd} party

 Barriers with respect to effective safety management will need to be proven to the decision makers.
-This can rarely be done by EHS professionals from inside an organization.

-Step 2- Enlighten Senior Management
+Step 2: Enlighten Senior Management

 Senior managers in the organization need to be informed continually of any and all organizational barriers precluding safety performance excellence and risk taking.
-They have legal, moral and ethical obligations to deal with these issues.
-Most senior managers lack a consideration for or awareness of how "organizational barriers" are affecting safety performance.
-They need to be told.
-And once told they need to draw their own conclusions and react accordingly.
+They have legal, moral, and ethical obligations to deal with these issues.
+Most senior managers are clueless regarding how "organizational barriers" are affecting safety performance.
+Frankly, they need to be told.
+And, once told, they need to draw their own conclusions and react accordingly.

-Step 3- Let Senior Management Clear the Hurdles
+Step 3: Let Senior Management Clear the Hurdles

 Senior managers are in the best position to deal with organizational barriers once they are advised they exist.
-These issues are not small or inconsequential and need the senior manager's position power for successful evaluation and resolution.
+These issues are not small or inconsequential and need the position power of the senior manager for successful evaluation and resolution.

 There are several ways to get senior managers to step up and begin the process of addressing these issues in a systematic way.
-First, establish a safety leadership team allowing the senior leader to use his or her position power to facilitate the evaluation and resolution of these barriers through the utilization of existing internal staff and line management resources.
-Second, once the team is established, have them address the "organizational barriers" one by one.
-The Team needs to first focus on role alignment, accountability and governance.
+First, establish a safety leadership team, allowing the senior leader to use his or her position power to facilitate the evaluation and resolution of these barriers through the utilization of existing internal staff and line management resources.
+Once the team is established, address the "organizational barriers" one by one.
+The first areas that need to be worked on are role alignment, accountability, and governance.
 These areas will form the foundation of the new safety culture.

-Step 4 - Establish Accountabilities and Clear Expectations
+Step 4: Establish Accountabilities and Clear Expectations

 Along with the above step, there will be a need to define safety management accountabilities and to establish clear expectations at all organizational levels.
-Accordingly, job descriptions will need to be modified to assure significant safety performance emphasis at the managerial, supervisory and worker levels.
+Accordingly, job descriptions will need to be modified to assure significant safety performance emphasis at the managerial, supervisory, and worker levels.